 According to an Amazon employee at that time, the memo was sent as an email to all employees of the company.
 It went something along these lines:

 1) All teams will henceforth expose their data and functionality through service interfaces.— Jeff Bezos

 2) Teams must communicate with each other through these interfaces.

 3) There will be no other form of interprocess communication allowed: no direct linking, no direct reads of another team’s data store, no shared-memory model, no back-doors whatsoever.
 The only communication allowed is via service interface calls over the network.

-4) It doesn’t matter what technology they use.
+4) It doesn’t matter what technology is used.
 HTTP, Corba, Pubsub, custom protocols — doesn’t matter.

 5) All service interfaces, without exception, must be designed from the ground up to be externalizable.
 That is to say, the team must plan and design to be able to expose the interface to developers in the outside world.
 No exceptions.

 6) Anyone who doesn’t do this will be fired.